Dual Value Streams conceal transaction and opportunity costs

 Trunk Based Development supports Optimistic and Pessimistic Release Branching

-Trunk Based Development is a style of software development in which all developers commit their changes to a single shared trunk in source control, and...Read More »
+Trunk Based Development is a style of software development in which all developers commit their changes to a single shared trunk in source control, and every commit yields a production-ready build.
+It is a prerequisite for Continuous Delivery...Read More »

 Upcoming talks on Continuous Delivery